 WGS 594 Topics: Women's and Gender Studies (3 credits)

-Advanced interdisciplinary study of a specific topic or issue of particular significance to women.
+Hours: 3 classroom + 0 lab/studio Taught: Variable, check with department Advanced interdisciplinary study of a specific topic or issue of particular significance to women.
 May be repeated for credit when subjects differ.

 FACULTY